 In Zone Mode it is assumed that the indirect DHW tank is piped as a zone on the primary loop.
 When a DHW demand begins, the control will turn on the DHW pump output, and raise the system temperature set point to the DHW boiler set point (if higher).
-The system pump and the boiler pump will be turned on.
+The boiler pump will be turned on.
+The system pump may be forced on, forced off, or not changed, depending on the System Pump Mode selected (reference the Knight Service Manual for details).
 In this mode, any low temperature zones (such as radiant heating) may need additional controls to limit the water temperature sent to those zones.

-Set DHW target temperature
+Set DHW boiler target temperature

 When in the DHW Mode, the control will modulate to maintain the boiler outlet temperature or system supply temperature to a set point.
 This set point is set at the factory to 180°F. If a different set point is desired, the appropriate parameter in the control must be changed.
-See the Knight Wall Mount Service Manual for a detailed explanation of this procedure.
+See the Knight Boiler Service Manual for a detailed explanation of this procedure.